bobbycomet/xanmod-autotuner/README.md

 ```
 > #Note#: If you want to use the script from a different location, ensure you use the correct path.

-My autotuner is smart enough to know the difference.
+The autotuner is smart enough to know the difference.
 When it detects a generic kernel, it applies a basic performance profile, but when it sees a XanMod kernel, it knows it can do more.
 That's why it enables a special, advanced network tuning like BBR that other kernels don't support, proving that the right kernel makes a real difference in performance.

 # Example: